adrienmilis/minishell_parsing/README.md

 (ex : echo bonjour > file1 >file2 >> file3)
 - The argument to a redirection can be delimited by whitespaces, another redirection operator, pipes or semi-colons
 - If there is an input redirection AND a pipe, the input redirection wins
+- It's ok if there is no space between an argument and a redirection (echo salut>salut)

 ### $ (env variables)